getsurfboard/manual/docs/profile-format/rule/domainset.md

 Use Domain Set can greatly simplify the content complexity of profile which has a lot of domain rules in it, and also can reuse rules encapsulated by other contributors.

-Compare to [RULE-SET](/docs/profile-format/rule/ruleset), Domain set only support domain rule
+Compare to [RULE-SET](/docs/profile-format/rule/ruleset), Domain set only support domain type rules, but it will bring significant performance improvement

 ## Sample